Nikon D300S vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300S does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300S (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D300S and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the D300S and the A7 II have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the D300S and A7 II can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D300S and the Sony A7 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.